Skip to navigation Skip to content

 • satisfies the residence requirements, and

-• satisfies the undertaking full time study requirement for Austudy
+• satisfies the full-time study requirements for Austudy

 When assessing payability consider: